denoland/deno_lint/README.md

 ### Diagnostics

-To ignore certain diagnostic `// deno-lint-ignore <codes...>` directive should be placed before offending line.
+To ignore specific diagnostic use `// deno-lint-ignore <codes...>` directive on the preceding line of the offending line.

 ```ts
 // deno-lint-ignore no-explicit-any